(That you and your students will actually like)

 P.S. – I use all of these songs to help provide comprehensible input in my French class.
 Have you ever wished the transition to proficiency were easier to do?Grab the FREE toolkit here to learn the framework for updating your practice to comprehensible input – without all the overwhelm – and prepare for the challenges ahead.

 Stromae is an instant class favorite–he’s an innovator in the world of Europop and his strongly worded messages make him hard to ignore.
 Not to mention danceable.
 This song is great for être or a family vocab unit.
+Click here to get a full lesson plan for this song.
+Click here to get the distance-friendly digital version.

 2. Je M’appelle Mercy-Madame Monsieur